nckz/bart/gpi/README.md

 # Examples
 The *example1_espirit_recon_py2_GPI.net* (found [here](https://github.com/nckz/bart/blob/master/gpi/))
-is a GPI network that matches the example #1 in the bart example script [here](http://mikgroup.github.io/bart/examples.html).
+is a GPI network that matches the *example #1* on the [BART examples page](http://mikgroup.github.io/bart/examples.html).
-The data for this network can be found [here](https://github.com/mikgroup/espirit-matlab-examples/tree/master/data).
+The data for this network can be found on the [ESPIRiT data page](https://github.com/mikgroup/espirit-matlab-examples/tree/master/data).
 This example makes use of the *und2x2* and *full* datasets.